Film Friday — Angry Birds Cover

-In this fun video the musicians of the band/group Pomplamoose use video and musical editing to cover the theme from the Angry Birds game.
-My kids are still absolutely obsessed with Angry Birds and not a day goes by that someone doesn't walk by wearing a t-shirt with some sort of Angry Birds reference.
-This video is great because they'll recognize the music from Angry Birds and they'll be able to hear some differences.
+In this fun video, the musicians of the band/group Pomplamoose use video and musical editing to cover the theme from the Angry Birds game.
+My students are still absolutely obsessed with Angry Birds and not a day goes by that someone doesn’t walk by wearing a t-shirt with some sort of Angry Birds reference.
+This video is great because students will recognize the music from Angry Birds and they’ll be able to hear some differences.

 With this video you could: